Beans and lentils: the secret to a happier gut?

 Summary

 This study looks at whether eating a cup of lentils or chickpeas every day for 8 weeks can improve gut health in healthy young adults aged 18 to 30.
-Researchers will measure changes in gut bacteria, digestion, and blood markers.
-The goal is to see if these foods are easy to add to a normal diet and if they boost overall health.
+Researchers will measure changes in gut bacteria, digestion, and overall metabolism.
+The goal is to see if these common foods can boost gut wellness without any major diet changes.

 Get updates